ttricker/ttricker.github.io/_posts/2013-09-26-terminal-ide.markdown

 date:  2013-09-26
 categories: [setup git ssh jekyll]
 ---
+# Terminal IDE #

 Many friends of mine root their Android devices to get them to act more like a GNU/Linux system.
 I've never been a big fan of this as it leaves most of the less technical novices or devices that are still locked out in the cold.
 Because of this, I use non priviledged software whenever I can.

 I've been using git for far more things than distributed source control and this journey started out with looking for a good git client for Android.
 My first search gave two results: a nonfree java port called Agit, for which I'm reluctant to trust it's correctness, the other is Terminal IDE.
 Terminal IDE had a fairly long list of other features that I didn't need but were welcome: a bash shell, ssh, vim, java compiler, and long list of GNU tools.
 It seemed to be everything I was looking for... that is until I tried to use the package.

 The good news is Terminal IDE is fully functional.
 The bad news is Android makes it really awkward to use and some things requires scripts to get around differences from an Android System and a GNU/Linux system.
-My first task in Terminal IDE was to get git working with github where I immediately r	n into problems.
+My first task in Terminal IDE was to get git working with github where I immediately ran into problems.

+## Setting up SSH ##

 I started by generating an ssh key.
 So I type ssh-keygen and oh wait that's not installed.
 Instead the author choose dropbear for ssh so keys were created with